-On July 25, 2016, the board of directors approved an amendment to the 2013 Plan to reserve 333,333 shares of our common stock to be used exclusively for the grant of inducement awards in compliance with NASDAQ Listing Rule 5635(c)(4).
-Under the Amended 2013 Plan, an inducement award may be granted only to an employee who has not previously been an employee or a director of us or an affiliate, or following a bona fide period of non-employment, as an inducement material to the individual's entering into employment with us within the meaning of NASDAQ Listing Rule 5635(c)(4).
-In addition, all such inducement awards must be granted by a committee consisting of the majority of our independent directors or our independent compensation committee, in either case in accordance with NASDAQ Listing Rule 5635(c)(4).
+On July 25, 2016, the board of directors approved an amendment to the 2013 Plan to reserve 11,111 shares of our common stock, on a post-reverse split basis, to be used exclusively for the grant of inducement awards in compliance with Nasdaq Listing Rule 5635(c)(4).
+Under the Amended 2013 Plan, an inducement award may be granted only to an employee who has not previously been an employee or a director of us or an affiliate, or following a bona fide period of non-employment, as an inducement material to the individual's entering into employment with us within the meaning of Nasdaq Listing Rule 5635(c)(4).
+In addition, all such inducement awards must be granted by a committee consisting of the majority of our independent directors or our independent compensation committee, in either case in accordance with Nasdaq Listing Rule 5635(c)(4).